dattasiddhartha-4/AngelHack18-TeamBetz/README.md

-# WaveRider
+# "WaveRider"

-Game betting platform using WAVE platform
-"# AngelHack2018"
-"# Betz"
+Using WAVE blockchain token to execute a game betting platform for AngelHack2018.